dmyma/iOS-interview/README.md

 25. What are SOLID principles?
 Can you give an example of each in iOS/Swift?
 26. How do you manage dependencies in iOS applications?
 27. What is Functional Programming and Functional Reactive Programming?
+28. MRC vs ARC?
+What is it?
+How does it work?
+What is the main principle?
+29. Autorelease pool, when?
+Next drain
+30. Objective-C properties(strong, weak, copy(which: nscopy protocol to support the , assign ) copy vs assigned
+31. Origin of bounds equals zero(rotate the view or move inside of the super view) like scroll view, frame the same bound change
+32. Problem: small button(put a view on top with Gesture recogniser, bigger button, on set of the button, responderchain(hitTest, property Animator) if the touch inside of the view or outside
+33. What are the ways to animate view(animate, core animation)property animate
+34. GCD vs NSOperationQueue, dispatch queue which is concurant(, dispatch after do?, where it can be useful , dispatchgroup, dispatch barrier async (only one at a time) , dispatch queue how to synchronize ?
+Locks
+35. what is deadlock?
+How to avoid deadlocks

 </details>